TiagoSD22/multi-cloud-image-builder-simulation/README.md

-# Multi-Cloud NGINX Image with Packer and Chef
+# Multi-Cloud NGINX Image with Packer

-This repository contains a Packer template that builds a standardized Ubuntu 22.04 LTS image with NGINX installed across multiple cloud platforms using Chef as the provisioner.
+This repository contains a Packer template that builds a standardized Ubuntu 22.04 LTS image with NGINX installed across multiple cloud platforms using shell script provisioning.

 ## 🎯 Supported Platforms